Who is CPRG

 Canterbury Primary Response Group (CPRG) is a collaborative group of health professionals and provider organisations tasked by Te Whatu Ora Health NZ to lead the Waitaha Canterbury district’s primary care emergency planning, response and recovery.
 CPRG meets regularly and issues updates to primary care providers as well as communicates with Te Whatu Ora Waitaha Canterbury, Civil Defence Emergency Management (CDEM) and other relevant organisations in Canterbury.

 A Canterbury-wide health response was planned in 2005 when the district turned its attention to the Avian Influenza threat.
 This was exercised in full when H1N1 Swine Flu arrived in New Zealand in late April 2009.
-Dr Phil Schroeder, Kelly Robertson and the team led the primary health response in Canterbury where there was widespread use of flu centres (Community-based Assessment Centres, or CBACs) to both treat and protect the Canterbury population.
+Dr Phil Schroeder, nurse leader Kelly Robertson, strategist David Rosevear (and later on, Graeme McColl) and team led the primary health response in Canterbury where there was widespread use of flu centres (Community-based Assessment Centres, or CBACs) to both treat and protect the Canterbury population.

-In 2010 it was recognized that further emergency planning was required for primary health to be of help in the event of other emergencies or natural disasters.
+In 2010 it was recognized that further emergency planning was required for primary health in the event of other emergencies or natural disasters.
 Dr Schroeder and the Canterbury Primary Response Group were called to lead the primary health response and recovery following the February 22, 2011 earthquake that devastated Christchurch.

-Since then CPRG has managed many other emergency events and led the development of a comprehensive set of plans that would be implemented in the event of a future emergency and to help coordinate a whole-of-health response should it be required.
+Since then CPRG has supported many other emergency responses and led the development of a comprehensive set of plans that would be implemented in the event of a future emergency and to help contribute to a whole-of-health response should it be required.
 The CPRG Emergency Plan can be found here.
 An A4 flyer presenting the CPRG organisation can be found here.

 Our aim